 There are several advantages of a balanced budget which is why we start here.

 When first starting a budget you don’t have to get all fancy with this.
 You don’t need to be a personal finance expert.
 A simple spreadsheet is all you need.
-You can find a few easy budget templates here.
+You can download a free easy to use monthly budget printable here

 And remember.
 The best way to start a budget is to just start.